‘Fancy chairs’ made in a factory in northwest Connecticut were a must for the stylish parlor or dining room.

 In 1866, ‘Hitchcocksville’ changed its name to ‘Riverton.’

 In 1946, nearly a century after Lambert Hitchcock moved his chair company, a West Hartford businessman named John Kenney went fishing in the Farmington River.
 He stumbled on the abandoned old factory.
 His family had once owned a Hitchcock chair.
 Kenney rented the factory for $25 a month and partnered with a friend who knew cabinetry.
 For two years they bought and studied old Hitchcock chairs.
 Finally in 1949 they began making 30 chairs a day.

 The chairs, like the originals, had 20 parts.
-They were made of Connecticut rock maple and, for the rush seats, cattails from the same swamp where Lambert cut his.
-There was one difference: The stencil patterns characterize were applied by airbrush because they couldn’t find people to apply the gilt paint by hand.
-In 1950, the chairs sold for 39.95 and 49.95. slat back, turtle back, crown back, button back, eagle and cornucopia.
+The factory made them out of Connecticut rock maple and, for the rush seats, cattails from the same swamp where Lambert cut his.
+But they had one difference.
+Airbrushes applied the characteristic stencil patterns characterize because they couldn’t find people to apply the gilt paint by hand.
+In 1950, the chairs sold for $39.95 and $49.95, in slat back, turtle back, crown back, button back, eagle and cornucopia models.

-The company couldn’t compete with cheap imports, and closed in 2006.
-Four years later, Rick Swenson and Gary Hath bought the Hitchcock name, plans, and artwork and are making Hitchcock chairs and tables.
+The company couldn’t compete with cheap imports, though, and closed in 2006.
+Four years later, Rick Swenson and Gary Hath bought the Hitchcock name, plans, and artwork.
+Today they are making Hitchcock chairs and tables.

 Early Hitchcock chairs can be identified by a stenciled signature that says, “L. Hitchcock, Hitchcocks-ville, Conn.
 Warranted.”